Euro zone bond yields rise, focus on UK gilts, inflation data

 "We expect inflation rates to remain exceptionally high until the end of the year before likely gradually subsiding."

-Analysts polled by Reuters expect EU-harmonised consumer prices (HICP), due on Friday, to have increased by 10% in September.
+Analysts polled by Reuters expect EU-harmonised consumer prices (HICP) data, which are due on Friday, to have increased by 10% in September.

-Meanwhile, European Central Bank officials reiterated their hawkish stance, advocating a 75-bps-rate hike at the next policy meeting and a quick start of quantitative tightening.
+European Central Bank policymakers continued to line up behind another big interest rate hike as inflation is set to hit a new record high, but differed on whether it was time to think about mopping up cash from the economy. [nL1N3100F2]

+"Markets are pricing a high probability of two ECB rate hikes of 75 bps by year-end, and we are inclined to agree with that.
+The hawks are in control, and the real question is what will happen next year," HSBC's Attfield argued.

-The spread between Italian and German 10-year yields was at 247 bps.
-DE10IT10=RR
+The spread between Italian and German 10-year yields DE10IT10=RR was at 242 bps.

 Analysts said that while Italian politics do not affect the bond market much, the main worries for Italian bond investors are a possible quantitative tightening by the ECB and a further rise in inflation across the euro area.